Gustav Weindorfer: Arrival in Australia

 He arrived in Melbourne on 13 June 1900.
 Gustav obtained a clerical position with the Austrian Lloyd Steamship Company.
 In 1901, his social standing was somewhat elevated when he became Honorary Chancellor of the Austro-Hungarian Consulate.
 During that year and the next, almost every weekend Weindorfer would stroll through the Royal Botanic Gardens, Melbourne, or go walking in the nearby bushland with friends.
 On 9 September 1901, Gustav went to a meeting of the Victorian Field Naturalists Club and immediately became an enthusiastic member.
 One outcome of his extensive involvement with the club was the discovery of a new pea plant, now named for him, Pultenaea weindorferi.
-A species of moss, Gackstroemia weindorferi, is also named after him.
+A species of liverwort, Gackstroemia weindorferi, is also named after him.

 Another was his meeting with Kate Cowle.
 Kate had recently moved from Tasmania, where her family had a farm at Kindred, near Devonport.
 Their shared enthusiasm for botany led to their marriage.
 The wedding occurred in Stowport on 1 February 1906.
 A large part of their honeymoon was spent camped on Mount Roland with the aim of making an extensive botany collection.
 This would have been the first time Gustav would have had a clear view of Cradle Mountain.
 Kate and Gustav purchased a farm at Kindred and Gustav proved to be a capable farmer.